Cambodian riel: Banknotes

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 Coins

 The first coins were 5 sen pieces, minted in 1979 and made of aluminum.
 No more coins were minted until 1994, when denominations of 50, 100, 200 and 500 riels were introduced.
 However, these are rarely found in circulation.